Holistische Arts

 Can I still get pregnant after a LEEP procedure?

 Yes, a LEEP procedure does not directly affect your fertility.
-However, there is an increased risk of premature birth because the cervix can become shorter and weaker after the procedure.
+However, there is an increased risk of preterm birth because the cervix can become shorter and weaker after the procedure.
 Discuss this with your gynecologist if you wish to have children.

 Do I still need check-ups after a LEEP procedure?

 Yes, after a LEEP procedure, you must be followed for 10 years with regular check-ups.
-Usually, a follow-up smear test and HPV test are performed after 6 months.
+Usually, a follow-up smear test and HPV test are done after 6 months.
 At HPV Health, we also recommend a quantitative HPV test to monitor the viral load.

 Can escharotic treatment be used after a previous LEEP procedure?